What is sampling risk?

 Client: German precision engineering subsidiary, FY2024, revenue EUR 112M, HGB reporter (parent reports IFRS).

-Step 1 — Identify the sampling risk direction: The engagement team is testing whether recorded revenue transactions occurred.
-The relevant direction is the risk of incorrect acceptance: concluding that revenue is not materially overstated when it actually is.
+The engagement team is testing whether recorded revenue transactions occurred.
+The relevant direction is the risk of incorrect acceptance (concluding that revenue is not materially overstated when it actually is).

-Step 2 — Set the acceptable level: The risk of material misstatement for revenue occurrence is assessed as elevated (fraud risk under ISA 240.26).
+The risk of material misstatement for revenue occurrence is assessed as elevated (fraud risk under ISA 240.26 ).
 The team sets acceptable sampling risk at 5% (confidence level 95%, R-factor 3.0).

-Step 4 — Evaluate the result: The team projects the known errors across the population using the MUS tainting method.
+The team projects the known errors across the population using the MUS tainting method.
 Projected misstatement is EUR 198K.
-This is below tolerable misstatement of EUR 3.4M.
+That falls below tolerable misstatement of EUR 3.4M.
 The sample result supports the conclusion that revenue is not materially misstated, at the 95% confidence level.

-Conclusion: The sampling risk is controlled at 5% because the sample was sized for that level and the results fell within tolerance.
+Sampling risk here is controlled at 5% because the sample was sized for that level and the results fell within tolerance.
 If the team had accepted 10% sampling risk without linking that choice to the risk assessment, the smaller sample (67 items instead of 100) might have missed the two errors entirely.

 Key standard references

-- ISA 530.A1: The two types of sampling risk — risk of incorrect acceptance and risk of incorrect rejection (tests of details) or risk of assessing control risk too low/too high (tests of controls).
+- ISA 530 .A1 identifies the two types: risk of incorrect acceptance and risk of incorrect rejection (for tests of details), or risk of assessing control risk too low and risk of assessing it too high (for tests of controls).

-- ISA 530.7: The auditor shall determine a sample size sufficient to reduce sampling risk to an acceptably low level.
+- ISA 530.7 requires the auditor to determine a sample size sufficient to reduce sampling risk to an acceptably low level.

-- ISA 530.A22: Evaluation of results requires comparing projected misstatement to both tolerable and expected misstatement.
+- ISA 530 .A22 requires the evaluation of results to compare projected misstatement against both tolerable and expected misstatement.

 Related terms